agama-project/agama-project.github.io/docs/user/cli.md

 Validate a profile using JSON Schema

-Schema is available at /usr/share/agama-cli/profile.schema.json TODO: Validation is automatic
+Schema is available at /usr/share/agama-cli/profile.schema.json Note: validation is always done as part of all other "agama config" commands.

 **Usage:** `agama config validate <URL_OR_PATH>`